 The word “revolving” describes the type of account and means it is a credit card.
 Credit cards are called revolving accounts because you can carry a balance from one month to the next, or “revolve” the debt.

-Other account types include installment loans, such as auto loans, which have a principle loan amount that you pay off with a set payment amount due at the same time each month and charge accounts, which are like credit cards, but require that you pay the full balance each month, so do not “revolve.”
+Other account types include installment loans, such as auto loans, which have a principle loan amount that you pay off with a set payment amount due at the same time each month, and charge accounts, which are like credit cards, but require that you pay the full balance each month, so do not “revolve.”

 Installment loans will show the same information, but rather than “closed” they state “paid” when the balance has been paid in full.

-So, you’ve taken the first and most important step to improving your credit history by paying off the accounts.
+You’ve taken the first and most important step to improving your credit history by paying off the accounts.
 Now it’s just a matter of waiting until any negative information is deleted.

-If possible, you should keep at least one credit card open and use it to make small purchases, paying in full each month to avoid going into debt or paying finance charges.
+If possible, you should keep at least one credit card open and use it to make small purchases, paying the balance full each month to avoid going into debt or paying finance charges.
 Otherwise, you may not be able to qualify for new credit services when you want them.

 Thanks for asking.

-– The “Ask Experian” team
+The “Ask Experian” team